-Romania: State electricity producers accuse energy watchdog to support power traders in electricity export deals8.
-March 2016. / SEE Energy News
+Romania: State electricity producers accuse energy watchdog to support power traders in electricity export deals, SEE Energy News

 Hidroelectrica, biggest electricity producer in Romania, administrator complained on the energy regulator ANRE for their decision to ban the direct electricity exports for state owned power generation companies.